cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ---
-title: The Custom Objects for Your Checkers Blockchain
+title: Create Custom Objects for Your Checkers Blockchain
 order: 22
 description: Creating the objects for your GUI
 tag: deep-dive
 ---

-# The Custom Objects for Your Checkers Blockchain
+# Create Custom Objects for Your Checkers Blockchain

 <HighlightBox type="prerequisite">